Let’s talk Planet Earth. If you know anything about me, you know I very obviously…

 Favorite Ongoing Shows

-There are a lot of daily news podcasts, but I like the little bit of extra flair host Brad Mielke brings to the show.
+There are a lot of daily news options, but I like the little bit of extra flair that host Brad Mielke brings to Start Here.
 It’s a great way to stay up-to-date on current events without getting sucked into all the other distractions on your phone.
 Press play and let someone else tell you the news.

-I started listening to this show on the radio at 6am when I was waking up early to feed babies.
+I started listening to this show on the radio at 6:00 AM when I was waking up early to feed my then babies.
 It’s a thought-provoking hour about what it means to be a human being in all our spiritual, physical messiness.
 I always feel really great after listening to it.

 Heartwarming, and sometimes heartbreaking, stories of love, loss and redemption.
 This audio version of the popular New York Times column of the same name features notable personalities reading the popular columns.
 At the end of each episode, the hosts interview the original essayists to discuss post-column life.